JDRaftKeeper/RaftKeeper/README.md

 1. Responses must be returned in order in one session.
 2. All committed write requests must be handled in order, across all sessions.

-RaftKeeper data resides in memory and provides snapshot + operation log data persistence capabilities.
-The execution framework adopts pipeline and batch execution methods to greatly improve system throughput.
+RaftKeeper stores its data in memory, while also offering robust data persistence through a combination of snapshots and operation logs.
+To enhance system efficiency, the execution framework leverages a pipelined and batch processing approach, significantly boosting overall throughput.
+Crafted in C++, the system has undergone extensive low-level optimization to deliver superior performance, ensuring that it operates at peak efficiency.

 The main features of RaftKeeper are its performance and query stability.
-1. The write-request throughput is twice as high as Zookeeper
+1. The TPS is more than 2x higher than Zookeeper
 2. TP99 is smoother than Zookeeper

 See [benchmark](benchmark%2FREADME.md) for details.